“Name one important thing you learned in class today.

 1- Google Forms/ Docs

-You can create an exit ticket form in Google Forms and share it with your students.
-You can collect and store students responses in a spreadsheet to use for later reference.
+Google Forms is definitely one of simplest and easiest ways to create exit tickets.
+There is even a pre-made exit ticket template that you can edit and customize to your own teaching need.
 Alternatively, you can create a Google document with the questions and prompts you want students to work on and share it with them.
 Using the commenting feature, students add comments to the document and in this way you will be able to see what each student has contributed.

 2- Polling tools